Alexander512023/Winter/README.md

                 HttpServer httpServer = new HttpServer(properties, applicationAssembler.getControllers());
                 httpServer.start();
         }}
-The project code was inspected through a series of linters, among which were built-in INTELLIJ IDEA, SonarLint, CodeStyle, PMD.
+The project code was inspected with a series of linters, among which were built-in INTELLIJ IDEA, SonarLint, CodeStyle, PMD.

 ### Deployment
 Build the project simply by getting source code from github and typing mvn clean install comand.
 The dependencie on this framework should be among dependencies in your client code POM.